kundan-ps09/spark-interview-guide/spark.md

 	1. We can get the current status of a Spark application like configuration, app name.
 	2. We can set Configuration like master URL, default logging level.
 	3. One can create Distributed Entities like RDDs.

+**Q8.**Various ways to create contexts in spark ?**

+**Ans.** below are the verious way to create context

+	a.
+Sparkconext
+	b.
+Sqlcontext
+	c.
+Sparksession
+	d.
+Sqlcontext.sparkcontext

+**set up the spark configuration and create contexts**

+	val sparkConf = new SparkConf().setAppName("SparkSessionExample").setMaster("local")

+**to SparkContext to access other context like SQLContext**

+	val sc = new SparkContext(sparkConf).set("spark.some.config.option", "some-value")
+        val sqlContext = new SQLContext(sc)

+**Whereas in Spark 2.0 the same effects can be achieved through SparkSession, without expliciting creating SparkConf, SparkContext or SQLContext, as they’re encapsulated within the SparkSession.

+	val warehouseLocation = "file:${system:user.dir}/spark-warehouse"
+	val spark = SparkSession
+   	.builder()
+   	.appName("SparkSessionsExample")
+   	.config("spark.sql.warehouse.dir", warehouseLocation)
+   	.enableHiveSupport()
+   	.getOrCreate()

+**Q9.Difference between map and flatmap?**

+**Ans. **